Force over Distance: Chapter 39

 “The planet phases,” Volker continued, “and I’m rendering this as a fade because, if it progressed enough, the planet would disappear from our detectable EM spectrum.
 But don’t watch the fade.
 Watch the CBR.”

-“That color change is a temperature shift,” Volker said.
+“That color change is a temperature differential,” Volker said.
 “The CBR is heating in the vicinity of the planet, forming a catenary surface of increased temperature as it advances, which, when you render it two dimensionally, looks like a disc.”

 “Wow,” Eli said.